tonyarnold/tonyarnold.github.io/_posts/2013-08-24-commas-parentheses-and-exclamations-oh-my.md

 Here's my take: **Don't be afraid to write, even if your ability to do so is out of sync with your ideas and passion — you'll get better by writing and reading more**.
 I agree that correct spelling and punctuation is a sign of quality, but it's hardly the only factor.

 *nb.
-Please feel free to let me know where I've incorrectly punctuated — I paid little attention in my advanced English classes, and I could do with the feedback.*
+Please feel free to let me know where I've incorrectly punctuated — I paid little attention in my English classes, and I could do with the feedback.*